scryinfo/dp-frontend-old/README.md

 yarn build
 ```

-It creates /build folder that is ready to be deplyed
+It creates /build folder that is ready to be deployed